Our global research labs drive the development of ESET's unique technology

 Exploit Blocker monitors typically exploitable applications (browsers, document readers, email clients, Flash, Java, and more) and instead of just aiming at particular CVE identifiers it focuses on exploitation techniques.
 When triggered, the behavior of the process is analyzed and, if it is considered suspicious, the threat may be blocked immediately on the machine.

+While ESET’s scanning engine covers exploits that appear in malformed document files and Network Attack Protection targets the communication level, the Exploit Blocker technology blocks the exploitation process itself.
 This technology is under constant development, new methods of detection are added regularly to cover new exploitation techniques.

 ESET Botnet Protection detects malicious communication used by botnets, and at the same time identifies the offending processes.
 Any detected malicious communication is blocked and reported to the user.